All Episodes

 Okay, go ahead.

-Yeah, um, I just recall uh the place was a very politically charged uh charged college, it's a university after all.
+Yeah, I just recall the place was a very politically charged college.

 And I found your website, subscribed, and have been subscribing ever since.